soudev/knowledge.mine/stuff/backend.rest.md

 * [RESTful Web services Tutorials | How to do in JAVA](http://howtodoinjava.com/restful-web-service/)

+* [REST Query Language with Spring and JPA Criteria | Baeldung](http://www.baeldung.com/rest-search-language-spring-jpa-criteria) - An introduction to implementing a simple but very useful serach/filter operation on your Spring REST APIs using JPA Criteria.

 --

 * [Adicionando flexibilidade à sua implementação REST com Yoga | InfoQ Br](http://www.infoq.com/br/articles/json-yoga)